 This tutorial goes through the process of setting up a VPN chain using WireGuard on Windows.
-There is a plenty of tutorials in the Internet devoted to “chaining” VPN servers, however most of them are Linux based and require certain technical skill.
-In the previous post we already learned how to setup WireGuard VPN Server on Windows and here we will use this knowledge to forge a VPN chain from two Windows hosts using WireGuard and WireSock.
+There are a plenty of tutorials on the Internet devoted to “chaining” VPN servers, however most of them are Linux-based and require certain technical skill.
+In the previous post we already learned how to set up WireGuard VPN Server on Windows and here we will use this knowledge to forge a VPN chain from two Windows hosts using WireGuard and WireSock.

 We will also try to answer the question I found on Reddit.
 Here is a key quote: